Alvaro05RB/Obsidian-Trading-Dashboard/README.md

 - Yearly journaling and system documentation

 All within an **Obsidian-based**, fully offline structure designed for traders & investors who want transparency, order, and performance insights.

 ---

+## ⚙️ Installation

+Download the project from GitHub.

+Inside the main folder, rename the folder obsidianConfig to ".obsidian" .

+Open the folder as a vault in Obsidian.

+When prompted, enable community plugins to activate all dashboard features.

+That’s it, the dashboard will load with all settings, snippets, and plugin configurations ready to use.

+---